 Skip to main content

-Curator exposes a /healthz endpoint that reports the status of several internal subsystems as JSON.
-It is designed for use by container orchestrators, load-balancer health probes, and uptime monitors that need to know whether Curator is fully operational — not just whether the web server is up.
+Curator exposes a /healthz endpoint that reports whether Curator can reach its database, as JSON.
+It is designed for use by container orchestrators, load-balancer health probes, and uptime monitors that need to know whether Curator is operational — not just whether the web server is up.

 Endpoint